robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 ## Conclusion

-In this post, we’ve explored defining a ubiquitous programming language feature—booleans—using nothing more than the spartan trappings of the lambda calculus, and emerged with a language which can express not merely functions and their applications, but also fundamental metaphysical concepts such as truth.
+In this post, we’ve explored defining a ubiquitous programming language feature—booleans—using nothing more than the spartan trappings of the lambda calculus.
+We’ve emerged with a language which can express not merely functions and their applications, but also fundamental metaphysical concepts such as truth.

 In the next post, we’ll look at lambda-encodings of beauty: ML/Haskell-style algebraic datatypes.